 Again the immediate improvements declined slightly (though it never went back to the initial level of pain / reflux either time) after about 5 days, I read a leaflet written by a Lactation Consultant named Sarah Oakley explaining that this can actually be quite common as scar tissue forms and baby can develop muscle fatigue after using their tongue in a new way after it having been restricted so I decided to just hold fire and give him the chance to strengthen his tongue and allow the new tissue to soften up.

-Since then he has slowly improved and the reflux has pretty much completely subsided – he is still sick occasionally but its much more of a rare occurrence and most babies bring up some milk occasionally!
+Since then he has slowly improved and the reflux has improved, although he is still sick a few times each day its not usually so much!
 He still splutters fairly often and tries to latch on as though slurping spaghetti rather than opening wide a lot, it can be a bit uncomfortable when he first latches, but overall things are okay and I know we are in it for the duration!

 So here’s to the coming months or years – I’ll be back with updates as our journey progresses.
 There will be ups and there will be downs, but I know we are over the worst now that feeding is well established!
 He is gaining weight brilliantly – at least I assume so as he keeps outgrowing clothes (and has earned himself the nickname The Beast haha) but he’s not been weighed since his 6 week check, generally very content and alert, and I’ve even managed feeding in a sling this time which definitely wasn’t manageable by 12 weeks with Flossie!